HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 ===
 * 2026 June -        : Lecturer, Faculty of Economics at Kanto Gakuen University

-Teaching courses: Finance, Pandemic and the Economy, Sophomore Seminar
+Teaching courses: Finance, Pandemic and the Economy, and Sophomore Seminar

 Publication: